hmc-cs-131/cs131-course-notes/markdown/lec01.md

 ## Why Functional Programming?
 Functional programming offers several advantages.
 It eliminates the complexities of managing mutable state, provides a new way of thinking about computation, complements knowledge of other paradigms, and finds applications in correctness-crucial domains like security and finance.
 Many languages, including C++, Java, and Python, are incorporating functional features, making it a valuable skill for programmers.

-## The Essence of CS 131: Functions are Data
-A fundamental principle of programming languages is that there is no inherent difference between programs and data.
-This realization allows us to write programs that take other programs as input or produce programs as output.
-It opens the door to powerful concepts like program interpretation and metaprogramming.

 ## Topics in CS 131
 Throughout this course, we will cover various topics that explore the depth and breadth of programming languages: